tablecheck/mongoid-ultra/README.md

 - JRuby 9.4
 - MongoDB server 4.4 - 6.0

-Version support may differ from MongoDB's official Mongoid release.
+Version support may differ from MongoDB's Mongoid release.

 ## Purpose & Principles

-This is a *community-driven fork of Mongoid*, intend to improve the following over MongoDB's official Mongoid:
+This is a *community-driven fork of Mongoid*, intend to improve the following over MongoDB's Mongoid:

 - Feature robustness
 - Code quality
-- Behavioral rationality
+- Behavior rationality
 - Developer experience
 - Stability
 - Transparency